 These thunderstorms rarely last more than a few minutes, and if other storms are in the area, there may be a break, and sunshine might even peek back out of the clouds.

 Most thunderstorms occur as part of a broader storm system, such as a cold or warm front.
 However, some thunderstorms can develop in isolation from other weather systems or are embedded within heavy showers.
 The official definition says that no more than an eighth of the forecast area is affected.

 These isolated thunderstorms are often short-lived and relatively weak, but they can still produce heavy rain, strong winds, and hail.
 Isolated thunderstorms typically develop in areas of high instability, such as during the summer months.

 What is the difference between isolated and scattered thunderstorms in a weather forecast?

 Thunderstorms are a common summer weather phenomenon.
 Most thunderstorms are classified as either isolated or scattered.
-Isolated thunderstorms occur alone, while scattered thunderstorms are storms that occur in groups.
+Isolated thunderstorms occur alone, while scattered thunderstorms occur in groups.
 The main difference between the two is the amount of coverage they provide.

 Isolated thunderstorms tend to be small and localized, while scattered thunderstorms can cover large areas.
 However, both types of storms can produce heavy rains, strong winds, and even hail.
-When thunderstorms are in the forecast, it is always best to err on the side of caution and seek shelter until the storm has passed.
+When thunderstorms are in the forecast, it is always best to avoid caution and seek shelter until the storm has passed.

-Should I prepare differently if isolated or scattered thunderstorms are in the forecast?
+Should I prepare differently if scattered or isolated thunderstorms are in the forecast?